Travel Money: How much to budget for your 2026 Indonesian adventure

 What We Did

-Coming from Sydney, Australia, we flew into I Gusti Ngurah Rai International Airport Denpasar (DPS) – on Jetstar with a flight time of 6 hours and 30 minutes.
-The price for the flight is not included in our Indonesia travel costs as everyone travels from different places.
+Coming from Sydney, Australia, we flew into I Gusti Ngurah Rai International Airport (DPS) on Jetstar, with a flight time of 6 hours and 30 minutes.
+The price for the flight is not included in our Indonesia travel costs, as everyone travels from different places.

-Given Indonesia is an archipelago with some 18,000 islands spread further than the full width of the United States or Australia, it’s hard to avoid flying domestically (particularly if you want to see more than Bali and/or Java and have limited time).
-We took five internal flights, all requiring our (usual) carry-on travel packs to be checked in due to 7kg weight limitations for cabin baggage.
-All payments were made by credit card.
+Given that Indonesia is an archipelago with some 18,000 islands spanning more than the full width of the United States or Australia, it’s hard to avoid flying domestically (particularly if you want to see more than Bali and/or Java and have limited time).
+We took five internal flights, all requiring us to check our (usual) carry-on travel packs due to 7kg weight limits for cabin baggage.

-Before we book any flight (domestic or international), we always consider our carbon footprint and give preference to lower carbon alternatives where feasible.
+Before we book any flight (domestic or international), we also consider our carbon footprint and prefer lower-impact alternatives where feasible.

 FromToAirlineIDR Cost Per PersonClass / Fare Basis